This note examines the current state of infrastructure in the UK, recent Government policies and levels and sources of investment.

 Current state of UK infrastructure

-The UK was ranked 11th the in the world in terms of the overall quality of its infrastructure in 2017/18, behind Germany (10th), France (7th) and the USA (9th), according to the World Economic Forum.
+The UK was ranked 11th out 141 countries in terms of the overall quality of its infrastructure in 2019, behind France (7th), Germany (8th), and the Netherlands (2nd).
+The USA was ranked 13th

 However, UK spending on infrastructure has been below that spent in some other G7 countries over the past decades.